United Kingdom–European Union relations

+The United Kingdom is not a member state of the European Union.
 Relations between the European Union (EU) and the United Kingdom of Great Britain and Northern Ireland (UK) are governed, since 1 January 2021, by the EU–UK Trade and Cooperation Agreement (TCA).

 Relations trace back to the foundation of the European Communities, the European Union's predecessor, in 1957.
 The UK was a member state of the bloc after joining it in 1973 (which was confirmed in a referendum on membership in 1975) until it became the first country to voluntarily end its membership on 31 January 2020 after a second referendum on membership was held in 2016 which resulted in 51.9% of voters opting to leave.

 The Brexit withdrawal agreement now plays a significant role in relations between the two polities.
 The United Kingdom shares a land border with the Republic of Ireland, an EU member state, via Northern Ireland, which has remained a de facto member of the European Single Market and maintained the authority of the European Court of Justice under the Northern Ireland Protocol.
-While relations between the UK and the EU have seen improvement since the proposal of the Windsor Framework, relations have been generally poor since the initial Brexit vote.
+Relations between the UK and the EU have seen improvement since the proposal of the Windsor Framework.